2014 United States House of Representatives elections in New Hampshire

-The 2014 United States House of Representatives elections in New Hampshire were held on Tuesday, November 4, 2014 to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
+The 2014 United States House of Representatives elections in New Hampshire were held on Tuesday, November 4, 2014, to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
 The elections coincided with the elections of other federal and state offices, including governor of New Hampshire and U.S. senator.

-This election marked the first time since 1992 that New Hampshire elected members of two parties into the House of Representatives, and as of 2021, it is the most recent time a Republican has been elected to Congress in New Hampshire.
+This election marked the first time since 1992 that New Hampshire elected members of two parties into the House of Representatives, and is to date the only time since 2010 that Republicans won any congressional election in New Hampshire.

 Overview

 Results of the 2014 United States House of Representatives elections in New Hampshire by district:

 District 1

 The 1st district covers the southeastern part of the state and consists of three general areas: Greater Manchester, the Seacoast and the Lakes Region.
-The incumbent was Democrat Carol Shea-Porter, who has represented the district since 2013 and previously from 2007 to 2011.
+The incumbent Democrat Carol Shea-Porter, who has represented the district since 2013 and previously from 2007 to 2011, ran for re-election.
 She was elected with 50% of the vote in 2012, defeating Republican incumbent Frank Guinta, and the district has a PVI of R+1.